 CARICOM Platform: “The CARICOM Reparations Commission is a regional body created to Establish the moral, ethical, and legal case for the payment of Reparations by the Governments of all the former colonial powers and the relevant institutions of those countries, to the nations and people of the Caribbean Community for the Crimes against Humanity of Native Genocide, the Trans-Atlantic Slave Trade and a racialized system of chattel Slavery.”

 One platform is reparationally open – the other is reparationally closed.
-So what is the “collaboration” here?
+So what is that “collaboration” accomplishing here?
 With CARICOM, “Pan Africanism” goes out the window when it comes to the money.
-Remember, that CARICOM organization is Pan Caribbean – not Pan African.
+Remember, that the CARICOM organization is Pan Caribbean – not Pan African.
 Meaning – never for us.
 Is this a set up?
-With Native Black Americans the ones being “got over” on?
-Family – this is the question that needs to be asked – pressed, to the right people repeatedly and consistently until the right answer is given.
+With American Freedmen the ones being “got over” on?
+Family, this is the question that needs to be asked – pressed, to the right people repeatedly and consistently until the right answer is given.
 Or the wrong answer is extracted.
 But we have to ask.
 Don’t forget to press Kamm Howard of N’COBRA on this question as well.
 If you don’t know him, he’s easy to spot – he uses the word “international” a lot.

-Remember Family – no Native Black Americans are on the commissions of CARICOM or any other reparations entities representing the justice claims of other groups anywhere in the world.
+Remember Family – no American Freedmen are on the commissions of CARICOM or any other reparations entities representing the justice claims of other groups anywhere in the world.
 None.
-And Family – sharply remember that ALL commissioners and administrators belonging to NAARC have a hand in shaping OUR reparations policy.
+And Family, sharply remember that ALL commissioners and administrators belonging to NAARC have a hand in shaping OUR reparations policy.
 We repeat: “All of them.”
 And the individuals listed below in a properly constructed American reparations program – that are now shaping OUR program would not be eligible(!).
 So why and how are these foreign born – very ineligible people all the way up in our reparations business?